Benedictory Letter to President Barack H. Obama

 Sasha & Malia Obama

-You married a Black woman; a woman who is the best decision that you have ever made.
+You married a Black woman.
+Doing so is the best decision that you have ever made--not because she is Black.
 Michelle Obama is filled with such poise and beauty.
 The two of you compliment each other.
 Besides being the first couple of the nation, you and Michelle brought fashion and fun to the White House.
-This let the world know that just because you represented the free world as president does not men that your life needed to be dull and without stately fun!
+This let the world know that just because you represented the free world as the president does not mean that your life needed to be dull and without stately fun!

 Rodric Anthony Johnson